 City Of Big Rapids, MI

-Davey Resource Group, Inc.’s arborists navigated the challenges of COVID-19 stay-at-home orders to conduct a street tree and park inventory in Big Rapids, MI.
+Davey Resource Group, Inc.’s arborists conducted a street tree and park inventory in Big Rapids, MI while navigating COVID restrictions.

 DRG was selected by the City of Big Rapids, MI to inventory all trees on public streets and parks and to write a management plan detailing the recommendations of DRG’s arborists.
 Big Rapids is using the priority ratings and cost estimates in the management plan to schedule maintenance activities across the city.
 For taking these steps promoting public tree health, the city was awarded a $9,175 grant from the Michigan DNR’s Urban and Community Forestry Program.